 Overuse, injury, and aging can lead to tendinopathy, which is a chronic tendon injury that worsens over time if not properly treated.
 The orthopedic specialists at Star Orthopedics and Sports Medicine, including Jason Petrasic, MD, Andrew Dold, MD, FACS, and Paul Ghattos, MD, offer advanced diagnostic testing and treatment for tendinopathy to prevent further tendon damage and improve your quality of life.
-To request an evaluation with the orthopedic experts at Star Orthopedics and Sports Medicine, call the office in Frisco, Texas, or request an appointment online today.
+To request an evaluation with the orthopedic experts at Star Orthopedics and Sports Medicine, call the office in Coppell or Frisco, Texas, or request an appointment online today.

 Tendinopathy — also referred to as tendinosis — is a chronic and degenerative condition characterized by the breakdown of the collagen in your tendon.
 You may be at risk of developing the chronic condition if you play sports or engage in physical activities that may require repetitive use of your tendon.
 Aging and ignoring tendon injuries may accelerate the degenerative process.